gilesgamon/ssl-wmq-camel-sqs-broker/README.md

 This repo implements a broker using Camel to connect SQS to IBM Websphere (wmq) / IBM MQ using SSL.
 The non-SSL implementation is fairly straightforwards but IBM haven't made doing the SSL easy!

 Now extended, so that the return path is facilitated by putting replies into DynamoDB: this means that now it doesn't matter how many instances or async threads are running in a Lambda - the replies are picked by Lambda from the table.
+The Lambda currently polls DynamoDB until response is found.
+An async approach would be better!

 Fruther complications involved in getting the https setup working correctly back to SQS.
 There's also a test for Jmeter - which does a round trip from REST-Lambda-SQS-MQ-MQ-SQS-DynamoDB-Lambda-REST in around 500ms based on a t2.medium camel broker and a t2.micro MQ.
 Suspect I could get better round trip performance by winding down some of the parameters and swapping out my MQ server for a larger instance and of course increasing the cluster size (ASG).

+Have implemented on ECS with EC2 instance and Fargate.
+The IBM MQ instance is stood up on EC2 as a docker instance for Fargate, because setting up a LB which doesn't mess with SSL and monitors health turned into a 'mare.
+It's only a PoC stage having a dummy MQ TLS server there anyway.

+Have 'turned up the wick' for the DynamoDB read/write - read is (on this setup) approxiamtely 10:1 read:write, because of teh polling.
+Autoscaling but currently set quite high for testing purposes.

 Usage:

-WIP but - in principle load some vars (see below) & aws session/credentials loaded and run './parse_params' and assuming you got that working correctly 'cd docker ; ./build.sh', should deliver back an executable (fat) jar and a server-chain.jks.
-Terraform to follow.

-Now you should have a jar in target and a server-chain.jks in an artefacts directory - copy these to another machine (if required), which has IBM Java installed and use the startup scipts to run it.

-This is designed to (ultimately) be run in AWS with configuration held in SecretsManager / SSM.
-The help achieve this, the configuration is expected to he put into ENV vars a further iteration of this is expected to switch that to a single var with a JSON structure.
-TO DO
+WIP but - in principle fiddle with vars (AccountId) cd docker ; ./build.sh

+In theory - now a fully deployed capability.
+Take the API Gateway (dev_url) and paste into Server IP in Jmeter test scripy (see test dir)

 Test Operation:
 You can use the SQS console to select a queue (mq_request) and submit a test message: for example {"type":"login", "payload":{"name":"giles", "city":"Altrincham"}}